-Daytona State College offers a variety of courses that provide flexible delivery methods and formats, and convenient meeting times.
-Students can choose traditional on-campus courses of semester lengths or more convenient schedules such as those offered by the seven-week courses, hybrid courses, online courses, and independent study courses.
+Daytona State College offers a variety of courses that provide flexible delivery methods and formats and convenient meeting times.
+Students can choose traditional on-campus courses of semester length or more convenient schedules such as those offered by the seven-week courses, hybrid courses, online courses, and independent study courses.
 This guide is designed to provide you with information on all the different types of courses that are offered and help you decide which is right for you.
 Below is a quick overview of the different types of delivery methods and course lengths.
 You can click on the links on the left-hand side of the page for more information.
 If you still have questions, don't forget that you can easily contact an Academic Advisor and even chat live with them!

 These courses are also referred to as face-to-face courses.
 Instruction is delivered in-person by your instructor in a classroom, lab, or clinical setting.
 These types of courses are a great option for those students who prefer hands-on learning and high levels of interaction with the instructor and other students.
+If you see "P" in the course mode, this stands for a face-to-face or on-campus class.

 Hybrid courses are a combination of on-campus and online instruction.
 In many ways these courses are the best of two worlds, offering both convenience and in-person interaction.
+Web-enhanced (WE) classes are 30-79% online and web-assisted (WA) classes are less than 30% online.

 Independent Study courses provide in-depth study in selected disciplines.
+These classes can either be taught face-to-face (IS) or online (OI).

 Under special circumstances, it also may be approved for students unable to attend regularly scheduled college credit classes.
 Students considering this option must identify an area of study with the assistance and approval of an instructor; complete the independent study agreement outlining the project/objectives to be accomplished, and get written approval from both the department chairperson and associate vice president.